trackmania-rl/tmrl/readme/tuto_library.md

 The first argument of our `RolloutWorker` is `env_cls`.

 This expects a Gymnasium environment class, which can be partially instantiated with `partial()`.
-Furthermore, this Gymnasium environment needs to be wrapped in the `GenericGymEnv` wrapper (which by default just changes float64 to float32 in observations).
+Furthermore, this Gymnasium environment needs to be wrapped in the `GenericGymEnv` wrapper.

 With our dummy drone environment, this translates to: